← All Posts

 They know which DCs stopped ordering before stores run out.
 They know which items are losing distribution before the line review.
 They know where their forecast is diverging from reality before it becomes a fill rate problem.

 They're not working harder.
-They're seeing the data differently.
+They're just seeing the data differently.

 What Does Your Monday Morning Look Like?